cshingle/EuropaDepths/README.md

 [url=https://github.com/cshingle/EuropaDepths] Github Project [/url]

 ## Europa Depths NPCs
+[h1]Description[/h1]
+Tired of one player killing everything on the abandon station before anyone else is out of the armory?

 Europa Depths NPCs adjusts the load outs and balance of NPC characters to make Pirates and Abandoned Outposts more challenging.

-All bandits have some kind of weapon and are an actual threat.
+Abandon outposts will now be a fun and challenging mission rather than just a turkey shoot.
+I recommend disabling destructible stations for maximum fun.

 Elite Pirates are a major threat.
+Engaging them in CQC will likely end in your death.

 ## Europa Depths NPCs Lite
 This is a varient of Europa Depths NPCs that ajusts the abandon outpost missions, but does not override the outpostnpcs1 and abandonedoutpostnpcs sets to be more compatible with other mods that do override these NPC sets like Enhanced Armaments.

 ## Europa Depths Events
+Updated for 0.20.16.1

+[h1]Description[/h1]

+Put the Trauma back in Barotrauma?

-Europa Depths Events adds additional monster spawns to bring more challenge to the game.
+Europa Depths Trauma adds additional monster spawns to bring more challenge to the game.
-This increases the number of monsters that spawn per event and increases the number of events.
+This increases the number of monsters that spawn per event and increases the number of spawn events.
 This mod also introduces dire missions that are much harder than standard missions.

-This mod should work with event mods that do not override the reandomevents_campaign.xml such as BaroTraumatic.
+This mod entirely replaces the reandomevents_campaign.xml with a fully custom one to give a new and consistent experience.
+Due to this This mod should work with mods that do not override the reandomevents_campaign.xml such as BaroTraumatic.

 ## Europa Depths Equipment
 Europa Depths Equipment adds items that can be placed on custom subs.
 This mod can be used as a dependency for custom subs.